openedx/open-edx-proposals/oeps/oep-38-Data-Modeling.rst

 -  Best Practices

 Guiding Principles - This section is intended to give the reader a framework to think about data modeling at edX.
-While no specific instructions are given in this section, it should act as a framework to help the reader think about data modeling on the whole at edX.

 Data modeling standards - The core guidelines that everyone must adhere to when creating new data models at edX.
 These standards are designed to